jacobabiola/UnifyProtocol/README.md

 npx hardhat node
 ```

-Then, on a new terminal, go to the repository's root folder and run this to
+Then open a new terminal and in UnifyProtocol/hardhat run this to
 deploy your contract:

 ```sh